-The Home Farm Dam and the golf course borehole supplies the demand without the support of two upstream farm dams until the Home Farm Dam storage level drops to 40% (this is a conservative trigger level as per the recent hydrological seasons).
-If the dam level drops below 40% then water is released from these upstream dams to the Home Farm Dam.
+The Home Farm Dam and the golf course borehole supplies the demand without the support of the upstream Coppins and Lansdown farm dams until the Home Farm Dam storage level drops to 40% (this is a conservative trigger level as per recent hydrological seasons).
+If the dam level drops below 40%, water is then released from these upstream dams to the Home Farm Dam.
 These farm dams would continue to support the Home Farm Dam until dead storage is reached.
 Restrictions are imposed in the system when the level of Home Farm Dam decreases to below 40% of full supply capacity.